 In a way I’m a loner.
 I’m just a loner who knows a lot of people.

-With the exception of my girl, my children, and a few close friends, I don’t like to be around people that much.
+With the exception of my fiance, my daughter, and a few close friends, I don’t like to be around people that much.
 Sometimes I do…short periods here and there, maybe an hour a day tops, but that’s about it.
 After that I need at least 23 hours to recuperate.

 I tell myself it’s because I’m introverted.
 Which is true.
 But I also know it’s a control thing.